getdozer/dozer-docs/docs/configuration/sources/object-stores.md

 ### AWS S3

+To use the AWS S3 connector the config parameter of the connection must be set to `!S3Storage`.
 The AWS S3 connector is used to connect to an S3 bucket, and use it as a source for data ingestion.

 #### Configuration